Is bike chain keeps falling off?

 - Other issues

-Adjusting or tightening of a bike chain is a rite of passage to every bike owner.
+Adjusting or tightening of a bike chain is a right of passage to every bike owner.
 Bike chains will at one time become loose, and you’ll need to re-tighten them.

 Fortunately, we have provided you with a step-by-step guide on how to go about it.